 Seasonal Work in Greece

-Casual work in bars, clubs, and restaurants are best found by enquiring in person and most vacancies are likely in the busier tourist areas.
+Casual work in bars, clubs, and restaurants is best found by enquiring in person and most vacancies are likely in the busier tourist areas.
 Wages will depend on where you can find work, and what type of work it is, but remember that a lot of casual work in tourist areas can be busy and demanding.
-As unfair as it seems, women are generally more likely to find work in clubs and bars for the customers they attract.
+For work at hostels or hotels, it is good to check their website for seasonal openings.

 Agricultural and Farm Work in Greece

-Harvests throughout the year yield oranges, bananas, potatoes, olives, and grapes, in a number of places including Tol, Argos, and Crete.
-Therefore, work like fruit picking jobs in Greece are fairly easy to find.
+Harvests throughout the year yield oranges, bananas, potatoes, olives, and grapes, in several places including Tol, Argos, and Crete.
+Therefore, work like fruit-picking jobs in Greece are fairly easy to find.
 Most agricultural work can be found by enquiring in person to various farmers.

 Au Pair Programs in Greece

 Athens is one of the surest places to find vacancies for au pair work in Greece.
-Agencies such as the Lady and Overseas Jobs Express and the Athenian Nanny Agency can arrange placements for 12 to 18-month placements with a Greek family.
+Agencies such as Nannies of Greece or Holiday Nannies Greece can arrange placements for 12 to 18-month placements with a Greek family.

-As an au pair you will be expected to look after the children and perform general domestic duties such as cleaning.
-In some cases, the family may pay your health insurance but it is important to check this and if they do not, arrange your own.
+As an au pair, you will be expected to look after the children and perform general domestic duties such as cleaning.
+In some cases, the family may pay your health insurance but it is important to check this, and if they do not, arrange your own.
 Payment for Greek au pairs very much depends on how much responsibility you are given and on the family that you are placed with.
-Au pair jobs are also best found by word of mouth and in the Athens News newspaper.
+Au pair jobs can also be found online using websites such as aupair.com.

 Volunteering in Greece